spikeekips/mitum-doc/readthedocs/docs/introduction.rst

 Introduction
 ============================================================

-mitum is a general privacy blockchain with flexible and resilient way.
+Mitum is a general privacy blockchain with flexible and resilient way.
 Mitum can be used for various kind of purposes, public and private blockchain like  cryptocurrency network, data-centric blockchain for arbitrary data, or secure anonymity voting system, etc.

 Basically mitum can provides these main features.